-Pharma R&D returns fall to lowest level in nine years Bookmark has been added
+Pharma R&D returns fall to lowest level in nine years has been saved

 Pharma R&D returns fall to lowest level in nine years